Forestry Issues

 FOREVER GREEN: The History and Hope of the American Forest

 Chuck Leavell.
-One of the most respected U.S. conservationists & tree farmers steers a well-reasoned course between the rabid environmentalists who would never cut a tree and the rapacious corporations who would clear-cut a mountainside without a second thought.
+One of the most respected U.S. conservationists and tree farmers steers a well-reasoned course between the rabid environmentalists who would never cut a tree and the rapacious corporations who would clear-cut a mountainside without a second thought.
 Leavell points out that wood is one of our most critical resources, one that must be wisely used and conscientiously renewed.
-The message is frank but encouraging - the American forest does have hope.
+The message is frank, but encouraging - "the American forest does have hope."
 5-1/2 x 8-1/2, 208p, b&w photos, 2001.

 FORESTS AND LANDSCAPES: Linking Ecology, Sustainability and Aesthetics

 S. Sheppard, et al..
 Increasingly, forest resource managers must consider the aesthetic consequences of timber harvesting operations and management plans.
 This is the first book to address the issue of forests as an important component in the visual appeal of landscapes.
-Topics include: approaches to aesthetics & sustainability; theories relating aesthetics & forest ecology; reconciling forest sustainability & aesthetics in forest landscape management, and; much more.
+Major topic areas addressed by leading researchers (United States, Canada, United Kingdom) include: approaches to aesthetics and sustainability; theories relating aesthetics and forest ecology; visualization of forest landscapes; reconciling forest sustainability and aesthetics in forest landscape management, and; more.
 6 x 9, 340p, 31 color + 40 b&w illustrations, 2001.

 AMERICA’S PRIVATE FORESTS: Status and Stewardship